PermutaTriangle/CombCov/agenda_meetings.md

 2019-04-12
 ==========

-- [x] (From previously) Discuss deploying a new version of Permuta to Pypi.
+- [x] (From previously) Discuss deploying a new version of Permuta to PyPi.
 - [ ] Refactor code with the goal of Christian being able to use CombCov with his Tilings objects.
 - [x] Decide upon next meeting time.

 ### Summary

-We discussed what needs to be done in order to deploy a new version of Permuta to Pypi.
-We edited the Travis CI config file so it builds and pushes Permuta straight to Pypi on successful builds (passing unittests) on the master branch of the GitHub repo.
+We discussed what needs to be done in order to deploy a new version of Permuta to PyPi.
+We edited the Travis CI config file so it builds and pushes Permuta straight to PyPi on successful builds (passing unittests) on the master branch of the GitHub repo.
 Christian was working on refactoring the Permuta code on the version2 branch so we can soon merge it to master.